A geometric mesh smoothing algorithm related to damped oscillations: Introduction

 In this article we present a geometric mesh smoothing algorithm for triangle, quadrilateral, tetrahedral and hexahedral meshes which is based on one single simple triangle transformation.
-Being derived from a element-wise transformation, it is in the spirit of the geometric transformation methods developed in a serial of articles (see \cite{VW12}, citations within, and overview in \cite[6.3]{Lo2015}) and mathematically analyzed in \cite{VH14b}.
-However, the present geometric element transformation is with respect to its motivation and definition a different one and exhibits for this reason distinct mathematical properties which for their part influence its usage for a smoothing algorithm.\\ Endowed with the good computational properties of a geometric method, its effectivity can be mathematically proved for a certain subset of triangle meshes and also established by its correlation to a system of differential equations which model coupled damped springs.
+Being derived from an element-wise transformation, it is in the spirit of the geometric transformation methods developed in a series of articles (see \cite{VW12}, citations within, and overview in \cite[6.3]{Lo2015}) and mathematically analyzed in \cite{VH14b}.
+However, the present geometric element transformation was initially motivated by rotational symmetry of triangles and exhibits for this reason distinct mathematical properties like e.g. its provable exponential convergence to a regular triangle and its relation to oscillations which for their part influence its usage as a smoothing algorithm.\\ Endowed with the good computational properties of a geometric method, its effectivity can be mathematically proved for a certain subset of triangle meshes and also established by its correlation to a system of differential equations which model coupled damped springs.
 Due to this interpretation, one might be reminded of spring-based mesh smoothing methods whose theoretical derivation is however reversed (see discussion in \ref{s.springbased}).
 The deduction of the algorithm and the presentation of its interesting mathematical properties are the main objective of our article and the topic of Sec.~\ref{s.trans}.
 But we also give a summary of its numerical smoothing results in Sec.~\ref{s.mesh} which serves as a proof of concept.